vectorgrp/sil-kit/docs/api/lin.rst

         master->SendFrameHeader(0x11);

-The end of the transmission will be confirmed by calling the registered FrameStatusHandler (here, frameStatusHandler) with FrameStatus indicating the success or failure of the transmission.
+The end of the transmission will be confirmed by the VIB by a call to the registered FrameStatusHandler (here, frameStatusHandler) with FrameStatus indicating the success or failure of the transmission.